 Our cancer team is available 24/7 to help you find a specialist and answer your questions.

-What to Expect After a Breast Cancer Diagnosis
+What to Expect at Your First Breast Cancer Appointment

-We’ll answer your questions and walk with you every step of the way.
+We’ll be here for you every step of the way.

-Knowing what to expect can calm your fears and give you a sense of control over treatment.
+Our team will meet with you during an intensive full-day appointment to answer all your questions and explain what happens next.
+We do this for thousands of patients like you every year.
+Knowing what to expect can help calm your fears and give you a sense of control over your treatment.

 What should I expect from my first appointment?

 It’s important that you understand your diagnosis and treatment options.
-During a full-day, clinic-based program, your breast cancer team will talk you and your family through the process and answer any questions you may have.
+This information is crucial to the choices you will make for your care.
+During your full-day, clinic-based appointment, your breast cancer team will talk you and your loved ones through the process and answer any questions you may have.

 Your first visit will include:

-- Introduction: When you arrive, you will meet with a breast specialist nurse practitioner who will discuss your medical history and perform a physical exam.
+- Introduction: You will meet first with a nurse practitioner who specializes in breast care.
+This meeting will include a discussion of your medical history and a physical exam.

-- Patient education: You will attend a patient education class coordinated by a nurse, and watch educational videos that explain your breast cancer treatment and recovery.
-We’ll also share available cancer support resources from Henry Ford and the American Cancer Society.
-At the end of the class, you will receive a patient education packet.
+- Patient education: Next, you will attend a patient education class and watch educational videos that explain the breast cancer treatment and recovery process.
+We’ll also share information about our breast cancer support resources, as well as those offered by the American Cancer Society.

-- Breast cancer tumor board: While you attend the patient education class, our multidisciplinary breast cancer team will meet in a different room to review your case.
+- Breast cancer tumor board: While you attend the patient education class, your breast cancer team hold a tumor board meeting in a different room to review your case.
 They will discuss treatment options, including your eligibility for clinical trials, and determine which specialists may be involved in your care.
-You will meet some of those specialists during your first appointment.
+You will meet some of those specialists during this appointment.

-- Comprehensive cancer support: After meeting with your breast cancer team, we will introduce you to a breast cancer survivor through the American Cancer Society’s Road to Recovery program.
-We also will connect you to a variety of support services and resources during treatment and recovery, such as breast cancer support groups and wig services for chemotherapy patients.
+- Comprehensive breast cancer support: After you meet with your breast cancer team, we will introduce you to a breast cancer survivor through the Imerman Angels program.
+We will also connect you with a wide range of support services and resources during treatment and recovery, such as breast cancer support groups and wig services for patients undergoing chemotherapy.

-You will leave the Breast Cancer Clinic with the name and phone number of your breast cancer nurse navigator, who is available any time to answer questions or help schedule appointments.
-He or she is most often able to return your phone call within the same day.
+You will leave your first appointment with the name and phone number of your breast cancer nurse navigator, who is available anytime to answer questions or help schedule appointments.
+Your nurse navigator is most often able to return your phone call within the same day.

-As you prepare for your first appointment, you may want to consider discussing these topics with your doctor:
+As you prepare for your first appointment, consider asking the following questions of your breast cancer care team:

 - What type of breast cancer do I have?